liavbarsheshet/simu-324973/readme.md

 A 30 second part of a piece will be played 3 times.
 You will have to guess the piece within 3 times or less.

+## Features
+The website lets you pick from different modes, playlists and keeps track your score.
+Later on you can track your improvements.

 ## Results

-All students from **different universities** have used this website which led to increase in average.
+Students from **different universities** used this website which led to increase in average.
 The website was a success.

 ## Author